-As an answer to these issues, more than 2000 mobile apps for healthcare has been launched, from simple medical advice to appointment booking, hoping in the middle-run tailored digital services will release some pressure from overcrowded hospitals.
+As an answer to these issues, more than 2000 mobile apps for healthcare have been launched, from simple medical advice to appointment booking, hoping in the middle-run tailored digital services that will release some pressure from overcrowded hospitals.

 It claims more than 27 million active monthly users and 75 million registered.
-Ping An received exclusive permission from the government to hold partnerships with outside companies willing to invest in domestic private insurers with an ironclad condition of non-exceeding 50% of their stake.
+Ping An received exclusive permission from the government to hold partnerships with outside companies that are willing to invest in domestic private insurers with an ironclad condition of non-exceeding 50% of their stake.

-Deficiencies of online services shown, great occasion has come.
-Preventing more companies to fail, We Doctor, a medical app launched by Tencent’s Wechat, offered more vertical services comparing to Good Doctor, relying on advertising’s strengths and impact.
-With an educational rigor, it enables to connect patients to doctors and appointments bookings, emphasizing this feeling “It’s way more convenient than booking and visiting an overcrowded hospital.”
+Deficiencies in online services show a great occasion has come.
+To prevent more companies to fail, We Doctor, a medical app launched by Tencent’s WeChat, offered more vertical services compared to Good Doctor, relying on advertising’s strengths and impact.
+With educational rigor, it enables connecting patients to doctors and appointment bookings, emphasizing this feeling “It’s way more convenient than booking and visiting an overcrowded hospital.”
 A fact in which Alibaba Health Information Technology intends to bring some improvements in expanding health insurance services, a fresh reminder of the unprecedented challenges this industry has ever faced.

 Digital Strategy is also the most effective solution offering ROI (Return On Investment)

 Problem: Chinese healthcare Businesses have cheated Chinese Patients, often with disastrous effects.

 Chinese regulators have imposed limits on the number of lucrative healthcare adverts carried by Baidu Inc (BIDU.O) following the death of a student who underwent an experimental cancer treatment which he found using China’s biggest Internet search engine

-MEdical Keywords are the most difficult keywords in China.
+Medical Keywords are the most difficult keywords in China.